Aztec CORE Leadership Retreat

 Join us in for a FREE three day off-campus retreat focused on developing emerging and advanced student leaders!
 At Aztec CORE, you'll have an opportunity to learn alongside peers and enjoy engaging workshops and events, all while camping.
 The goal of this retreat is to experience the value of relationships and reflection as important components of leadership.

-The application for the October Aztec CORE leadership retreat is now available!
-Visit https://tinyurl.com/AztecCORE2021 to apply for the October retreat.
+The application for the January Aztec CORE leadership retreat is now open!
+Visit https://tinyurl.com/sdsucorejan2022 to apply now.
+Application closes at 4pm on November 18th.

 These retreats are intended for a mix of emerging leaders (students who are starting to take on leadership roles at SDSU and in the community) and advanced leaders (have taken on multiple leadership roles at SDSU and in the community and are interested in further developing their leadership skills).